 The Kasai procedure is the preferred treatment for biliary atresia at The Children's Hospital of Philadelphia and has been performed here for more than 30 years.
 The operation connects the bile draining from the liver directly to the gastrointestinal (GI) tract.
 It is most successful when done early in the disease process.

 While the Kasai procedure is not a cure for biliary atresia, it is the preferred treatment because it allows a child to grow and remain in good health for several years.
-A successful Kasai procedure delays the need for a liver transplant.
-In rare cases, the Kasai can actually eliminate the need for a liver transplant.
+A successful Kasai procedure delays the need for a liver transplant until later in childhood or even adulthood.

 With biliary atresia, not enough bile reaches the intestine to assist with the digestion of fats in the diet.
 Protein deficiencies may occur due to liver damage.
 Vitamin deficiencies may also occur.
 Children with liver disease require more calories than a normal child because they do not absorb the same amount of calories and nutrition.
 Your physician may recommend that a pediatric nutritionist make recommendations regarding your child's diet.
 Nutritional guidelines may include the following: